 UK European Consumer Centre

 The UK European Consumer Centre offers free and impartial advice and assistance in cross-border European disputes between consumers and traders.

-The EU-wide network of European Consumer Centres (ECC-Net) offers free consumer help and advice:
+We are part of an EU-wide network of 30 European Consumer Centres (ECC-Net) who offer consumer help and advice:

 There is a European Consumer Centre in every EU country as well as in Norway and Iceland, so you can get help and advice at home for problems abroad.